-The iPhone 13 series is here, and it’s just as bumper as ever with this year’s lineup comprising four different models: the iPhone 13, iPhone 13 Pro, iPhone 13 Mini and iPhone 13 Pro Max.
+The iPhone 13 series features four different models: the iPhone 13, iPhone 13 Pro, iPhone 13 Mini and iPhone 13 Pro Max.
 While this means there’s plenty of choice for those eyeing up a new Apple smartphone, it can also make it difficult to pick which is the right model for you.

 So which of the two handsets is right for you?
 We’ve pitted the iPhone 13 and iPhone 13 Pro head-to-head in order to find out.

 On first impressions, the iPhone 13 and iPhone 13 Pro are near-identical from a design perspective.

 From the front, both devices sport a slightly downsized notch (it’s 20% smaller than the cutout on the iPhone 12 series) and bezel-free 6.1-inch screen, and both sport a boxy design similar to last year’s iPhone 12 complete with flat metal edges and a colour-matched camera bump.
 While often a feature reserved for top-end handsets only, both devices also boast IP68 certification against dust and water.